consmariano/consmariano/README.md

 # Hi, I'm Constanza Mariano 👋
 🎓 Mechatronics Engineer with a passion for solving real-world challenges through Robotics, AI, and Digital Healthcare.
-💡 My mission is to apply engineering excellence to create inclusive, data-driven medical technologies with a special focus on addressing disparities in women’s healthcare.
+My mission is to apply engineering to create inclusive, data-driven medical technologies with a special focus on addressing disparities in women’s healthcare.

 ## 🔍 What I’m About
 - Precision engineering and healthcare: From ultra-precision monitoring systems to intelligent decision-support tools.